Fotios Geas: Murder of Whitey Bulger

 On October 29, 2018, infamous Boston gangster Whitey Bulger was transferred from the Federal Transfer Center in Oklahoma City to United States Penitentiary, Hazelton, in West Virginia.
 At 8:20 a.m. on October 30, the 89-year-old Bulger was found unresponsive in the prison.
 Bulger was in a wheelchair and had been beaten to death by multiple inmates armed with a sock-wrapped padlock and a shiv.
 His eyes had nearly been gouged out and his tongue almost cut off.
 This was the third homicide at the prison in a 40-day span.

 Correctional officers had warned Congress just days before the most recent Hazelton death that facilities were being dangerously understaffed.
 Geas was the primary suspect in orchestrating the killing of Bulger.
-In August 2022, he along with Paul DeCologero and Sean McKinnon were indicted on first degree murder charges.
+In August 2022, he, along with Paul DeCologero and Sean McKinnon, were indicted on first degree murder charges.
+In September 2023, Geas was transferred to ADX Florence.
+The trial was scheduled for December 2024.
+In May 2024, the trio made an undisclosed plea deal with the U.S. attorney's office in the Northern District of West Virginia.
+In June 2024, prosecutors dropped the charge that McKinnon was involved in the slaying, and he pled guilty to lying to the FBI about whether he knew the other two men; he was sentenced to 22 months time served and was released.
+In August 2024, prosecutors dropped two charges against DeCologero, first-degree murder and conspiracy to commit murder, in exchange for a guilty plea of assault resulting in serious bodily injury.
+The judge sentenced DeCologero to 51 months.
+Geas had his plea agreement unsealed at his sentencing on September 6, 2024, where he received a 25-year sentence for voluntary manslaughter and assault resulting in bodily injury.